The perfect way to relax and unwind

-A range of facilities have been built at the start of these lakeside hikes to help you make the most of the setting.
-For example, leisure facilities have been developed at Guerlie beach on the shores of Lake Lavaud, including games and a water sports centre.
+A range of facilities have been built at the start of these lakeside hikes.
+It to help you make the most of the setting.
+For example, leisure facilities have been developed at Guerlie beach on the shores of Lake Lavaud.
+It includes games and a water sports centre.

 Geocaching during a nature weekend with Terra Aventura